Docs/ Access Amazon Bedrock with Hardware-Verified Credentials

 }

-Restricting to specific model ARNs prevents users from accessing more expensive or higher-capability models without authorization.
+Restricting to specific model ARNs prevents access to more expensive or higher-capability models without authorization.

 The audit chain